Our journey in Peru started around one of the most bewitching places in South America:

 One of the side altars attracted my attention.
 Here stood a saint on a stone structure that was carved by Lucas Sanches – his name is barely readable at the bottom.
 He fabulously sculptured an overview of all the tools needed to build this church.
 I loved that detail.

-Pomata lies some 25-30 kms west of Copacabana, on Lake Titicaca’s southeastern shore (along Ruta 35 to Puno).
+- Pomata lies some 25-30 kilometers west of Copacabana, on Lake Titicaca’s southeastern shore (along Ruta 35 to Puno).
 I assume the church is open every day as there is a caretaker and we paid a minimal entrance fee.

 2. Chullpas around Cutimbo

 The windswept, undulating landscape west of Puno is characterized by table-topped volcanic hills, some of which feature